Almost Automorphically and Almost Periodically Forced Circle Flows of Almost Periodic Parabolic Equations on S^1

-In the case that $f$ is time-periodic with period $1$ (equivalently, $H(f)$ is homeomorphic to the circle $\mathcal{T}^1=\mathbb{R}/\mathbb{Z}$), Chen and Matano \cite{Chen1989160} proved that for $f=f(t,u)$ independent of $x$ and $u_x$, the $\omega$-limit set $\omega(u)$ of any bounded solutions consists of a unique time-periodic orbit with period $1$.
-If $f=f(t,u,u_x)$ is independent of $x$, Fiedler and Sandstede \cite{SF1} showed that the $\omega$-limit set $\omega(u)$ can be viewed as a subset of the two-dimensional torus $\mathcal{T}^1\times S^1$ carrying a linear flow.
+In the case that $f$ is time-periodic with period $1$ (equivalently, $H(f)$ is homeomorphic to the circle $\mathcal{T}^1=\mathbb{R}/\mathbb{Z}$), Chen and Matano \cite{Chen1989160} proved that for $f=f(t,u)$ independent of $x$ and $u_x$, the $\omega$-limit set $\omega(u)$ of any bounded solution consists of a unique time-periodic orbit with period $1$.
+If $f=f(t,u,u_x)$ is independent of $x$, Sandstede and Fiedler \cite{SF1} showed that the $\omega$-limit set $\omega(u)$ can be viewed as a subset of the two-dimensional torus $\mathcal{T}^1\times S^1$ carrying a linear flow.
 However, one can not expect a simple asymptotic behavior of solutions for the general nonlinearity $f=f(t,x,u,u_x)$.
-As a matter of fact, Fiedler and Sandstede \cite{SF1} have further pointed out that chaotic behavior exhibited by any time-periodic planar vector field can also be found in certain time-periodic equation with the nonlinearity $f=f(t,x,u,u_x)$.
+As a matter of fact, Sandstede and Fiedler \cite{SF1} have further pointed out that chaotic behavior exhibited by any time-periodic planar vector field can also be found in certain time-periodic equation with the nonlinearity $f=f(t,x,u,u_x)$.
 On the other hand, Tere\v{s}\v{c}\'{a}k \cite{Te} proved that any $\omega$-limit set of the Poincar\'{e} map generated by the time-periodic system with $f=f(t,x,u,u_x)$ can be imbedded into a $2$-dimensional plane.

 In the language of skew-product semiflows, Tere\v{s}\v{c}\'{a}k's result \cite{Te} implies that each $\omega$-limit set $\omega(u,g)$ (with $g\in H(f)\sim\mathcal{T}^1$) of \eqref{equation-lim2} can be imbedded into $\RR^2\times H(f)$ (see Definition \ref{residual-imbed}).
-In particular, in the spatially-homogeneous case that $f=f(t,u,u_x)$ is time-periodic, the result by Fiedler and Sandstede \cite{SF1} entails that each $\omega$-limit set $\omega(u,g)$ can be imbedded into the periodically-forced circle flow $S^1\times H(f)$.
+In particular, in the spatially-homogeneous case when $f=f(t,u,u_x)$ is time-periodic, the result by Sandstede and Fiedler \cite{SF1} entails that each $\omega$-limit set $\omega(u,g)$ can be imbedded into the periodically-forced circle flow $S^1\times H(f)$.

 In nature, large quantities of systems evolve influenced by external effects which are roughly, but not exactly periodic, or under environmental forcing which exhibits different, noncommensurate periods.
 As a consequence, models with such time dependence are characterized more appropriately by quasi-periodic or almost periodic equations or even by certain nonautonomous equations rather than by periodic ones.
 Consequently, time non-periodic equations have been attracting more attention recently.